 - No log policy – Some cheap VPNs make money by selling user data.
 Ensure your VPN has a dependable no user logs policy to keep your data private and secure.

-1. CyberGhost VPN
+2. CyberGhost VPN

-They offer some terrific deals but the best value for money right now is their 3-year package which is available for a total price of just $79 (£60).
-That equates to a mere $2.20 (~£1.70) a month.
+They offer some terrific deals but the best value for money right now is their 3-year package which is available for a total price of just $99 (£75.60).
+That equates to a mere $2.75 (~£1.70) a month.

 For that, you will get access to their beautifully designed and user-friendly apps which are available for most devices.
 These are ideal for beginners or those who are not confident using a VPN independently yet.